SinghDPrithvi/PickleCraft/README.md

 # Pickle_Craft
-Contains all our design for our Satellite and Source Code for it.
+Contains all the designs for our satellite and source code for it.